i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Design
 ======

-Add bandwidth parameters to the ECIES tunnel build messages [Tunnel-Creation-ECIES]_ in the tunnel build options mapping field.
+Add bandwidth parameters to the records in ECIES tunnel build messages [Tunnel-Creation-ECIES]_ in the tunnel build options mapping field.
 Use short parameter names since the space available for the options field is limited.
 Tunnel build messages are fixed-size so this does not increase the